gguillotte/mdsrd5/README.md

 mdsrd5: The Markdown SRD5
 =========================

+Also available in [single-page, offline-friendly HTML](https://gguillotte.github.io/mdsrd5/), [paged HTML](https://gguillotte.github.io/mdsrd5/paged), PDF, ePub, and more.
+Also see the [interactive spell filter](https://gguillotte.github.io/mdsrd5/filters/spells) and the [JSON that powers it](https://gguillotte.github.io/mdsrd5/filters/spells/mdsrd5_spells.json).

 The `mdsrd5.md` file in this repo is **The Markdown SRD5**, converted from the [original System Reference Document 5.0 PDF](http://dnd.wizards.com/articles/features/systems-reference-document-srd) (copyright 2016 Wizards of the Coast; see LICENSING.md) to GitHub Flavored Markdown via Pandoc, some clunky scripting, and a bit of text filtering.
 This is made possible by the [Open Gaming License](./LICENSING.md).
-You can view and save a single-page, offline-friendly HTML version at <http://gguillotte.github.io/mdsrd5/>, as well as the same content converted to other formats in this repo.

 I've got a few goals for this project: